 - Maintain records of all end user personal data accessed within your organization.

-What resources does Helpshift offer to help me adhere to GDPR guidelines?
+How does Helpshift help me to comply with GDPR guidelines?

 Helpshift offers the following resources to help you adhere to GDPR guidelines: